 I would investigate options that allowed me to be more hands-off, and look at ways to have oversight of it.
 If I didn’t have such a busy work schedule, it might be more pleasurable to be an Airbnb host.
 However, with my current work-life balance, juggling it all wouldn’t be sustainable over an extended period.
 I hadn’t heard of Bachcare before you approached me but would definitely consider this as a way to enjoy the income from Airbnb whilst avoiding the management duties - to have my cake and eat it too, as you put it.

 Denym Bird is a former digital marketing manager at Tradify, an Auckland Software As A Service Business.
-He now runs his own Digital Marketing Consultancy.
+He now runs his own Cryptocurrency brokerage, Paint and wine party and Digital Marketing Consultancy.

 If you are interested in letting your home out on Airbnb, but don’t want the hassle of managing everything, feel free to give us a call for a no obligation chat.
 We list properties for rent on all the major platforms and websites (including Airbnb), meet and greet guests, arrange for cleaning, inspections, optimise pricing to meet market demands, and much more.